organictissuemaker/ai-accelerator-neuromorphic-research/README.md

 - **AI Accelerator Architecture** — energy-efficient hardware designs optimized for ML/DL inference
 - **Neuromorphic Computing** — brain-inspired, event-driven architectures using Spiking Neural Networks (SNNs)

-The goal is to explore hybrid architectures capable of real-time adaptive learning at the edge, relevant to robotics, autonomous vehicles, and intelligent sensing.

 ---

 ## What's in This Repo